jamrod/agEagleTest/frontend/weather/README.md

-# Weather app
+# Random Weather

 Returns current weather from random points across the globe.

+## Requirements

+### API:

+    Create a REST api that returns a number of random lat and long points with weather data.
+        The consumer of the api should be able to specifty the number of returned points Weather data can be pulled via an api from Open Weather Map Random numbers should be retreived from an outside source ie: Random.org api

+### Webapp:

+    Create a webapp that consumes the api that you created and displays the data.

 ## Functionality

 Enter a number of points to return and the app will randomly generate that many coordinates and return the current weather at that locale.
-Will not return more than 10 at a time.
+Will not return more than 60 at a time.

+### Technologies

+API Express.js
+Frontend React.js
+Random Coordinates created using Random.org API Weather data gathered from openweathermap API

-## Models
+### Models

-- Home

 - Input

 - Locale

-  - State
   - Coordinates, lattitude and longitude

 - Weather